RESEARCH

 Advisor: Dr. Suzanne Pierre

-Figure: Conceptual model linking structural racism and classism to systemic biases that shape landscape conditions (e.g., green space, heat islands, pollutant exposure), and in turn influence pollutant emissions (SO₂, NOₓ, NH₃, particulates), atmospheric transport and deposition, and acid rain impacts.
-Together, these processes produce unequal outcomes for ecosystem and human health across places.
+Figure: Conceptual model linking structural racism and classism to systemic biases that influence environmental land-use (e.g., green space, heat islands, pollutant exposure), and in turn, geographies of emissions (SO₂ & NOₓ concentrations), their atmospheric transport and resulting acid deposition, and ultimately drive long term ecological and biogeochemical change.